Washi1337/AsmResolver/docs/dotnet/managed-method-bodies.rst

 Instructions stored in a method body are indexed not by offset, but by order of occurrence.
 If it is required to find an instruction by offset, it is possible to use the ``Instructions.GetByOffset(int)`` method, which performs a binary search (O(log(n))) and is faster than a linear search (O(n)) such as a for loop or using a construction like ``.First(i => i.Offset == offset)`` provided by ``System.Linq``.

 For ``GetByOffset`` to work, it is required that all offsets in the instruction collection are up to date.
-Recalculating all offsets within an instructino collection can be done through ``Instructions.CalculateOffsets()``.
+Recalculating all offsets within an instruction collection can be done through ``Instructions.CalculateOffsets()``.

 .. code-block:: csharp